danaandr/passing-thoughts/README.md

 ### The Effect Hook ###

-Or each [new] thought will be automatically removed after 15 seconds.
+Each [new] thought will be automatically removed after 15 seconds.